flimflamjs/flimflamjs.github.io/markdown-articles/intro.md

 Flimflam is a pattern for creating UI components on the web.
 It embraces functional programming, virtual DOM, and streams.

 - Combines [snabbdom](https://github.com/snabbdom/snabbdom) and [flyd](https://github.com/paldepind/flyd) into a fun UI programming pattern.
-- Is part of the normal JS ecosystem; use modules from npm.
+- Is plain JS and is part of the normal `npm` ecosystem
 - Allows for easy unit testing of components
 - Has a pre-existing collection of reusable, themable, composable UI components
 - Never requires you to define any globals or do any mutations
-- Uses plain JS: combine with other packages on npm

 # Quick Example